Abdelkerim-El-Bani/Door-Lock-Facial-Recognition/README.md

 - If you later add face recognition that stores templates, keep templates encrypted and be explicit about consent.
 - This demo is for educational/prototyping use only — do **not** use it in production security systems without appropriate safeguards, backups, and tested fail-safes.

----

-## 🛠️ What you can upload if code is private
-If parts of the code are proprietary, still include:
-- a `README-FIRMWARE.md` describing firmware modules and APIs
-- a `firmware-interface.txt` listing serial commands/JSON formats
-- circuit diagrams, photos, and demo videos
-- compiled binaries (if you prefer not to share source) — label clearly

----

-## ✅ Suggestions / Next steps
+## ✅ Next steps
-- Add EMG or RFID fallback for multi-factor unlocking.
+- Add RFID fallback for multi-factor unlocking.
 - Replace breadboard prototype with a proper MOSFET / driver circuit (for direct solenoid control) and a dedicated power regulator.
 - Add a webUI on ESP32 if you want remote status/management (remember auth + TLS concerns).